-assets.
+valuing hard-to- in the rules of the Investment Trusts Association, Japan, which emphasize market price value assets. valuation.
 Regarding hard to value assets, such assets comprise tenant security deposits including trust accounts.
 Security deposits from tenants are not subject to fair value disclosure because they are not marketable, and actual deposit period is not estimable as leases may be cancelled, renewed or re-signed even if a lease term is set in the lease contract.
 This makes a reasonable estimate of future cash flows difficult.
 Valuation of such hard to value assets is included in the notes to our financial statements.
 If asset valuation methods other than those mentioned in the paragraphs above are to be used in order to determine values for asset management reports, etc., valuation shall be conducted in the following manner.

-- (1) Real estate, real estate leasehold rights and surface rights In principle, valuation shall be based on the appraisal by a real estate appraiser. - (2) Trust beneficiary interests and equity interests in anonymous associations and voluntary associations

-Valuation shall be made by calculating the value of the equity interests in anonymous associations or voluntary associations in relation to real estate, real estate leasehold rights or surface rights, or the value of the trust beneficiary interests obtained by subtracting the amount of liabilities from the aggregate value of assets after (i) determining valuation as described in (1) above with respect to trust assets or the assets of anonymous associations composed of real estate, real estate leasehold rights or surface rights and (ii) determining valuation in accordance with general accepted accounting principles in Japan with respect to trust assets or the assets of anonymous associations or voluntary associations composed of financial assets.

-Article 23(1) (h)

-Description of the AIF's liquidity risk management, including redemption rights in normal and exceptional circumstances and existing redemption arrangements with investors.

-NBF seeks to manage the capital resources and liquidity sources to provide adequate funds for current and future financial obligations and other cash needs and acquisitions.
-NBF has entered into credit lines in the amount of 60 billion yen as of June 30, 2015, and has entered into loans and has issued investment corporation bonds in the past.
-While loans and bonds are exposed to liquidity risk, such risk is managed in ways such as by diversifying the means of funding and lending institutions, dispersing repayment dates, establishing committed credit lines, and keeping sufficient liquidity in hand.

-NBF is a closed-end investment corporation, and unitholders are not entitled to request the redemption of their investment.
+(1) Real estate, real estate leasehold rights and surface rights In principle, valuation shall be based on the appraisal by a real estate appraiser.
+(2) Trust beneficiary interests and equity interests in anonymous associations and voluntary associations Valuation shall be made by calculating the value of the equity interests in anonymous associations or voluntary associations in relation to real estate, real estate leasehold rights or surface rights, or the value of the trust beneficiary interests obtained by subtracting the amount of liabilities from the aggregate value of assets after (i) determining valuation as described in (1) above with respect to trust assets or the assets of anonymous associations composed of real estate, real estate leasehold rights or surface rights and (ii) determining valuation in accordance with general accepted accounting principles in Japan with respect to trust assets or voluntary associations composed of financial assets.
+Article 23(1) (h) Description of the AIF's liquidity risk management, including NBF seeks to manage the capital resources and liquidity sources to provide adequate funds for current and future financial obligations and other cash needs and acquisitions.
+NBF has entered into credit lines in the amount of 60 billion yen as of June 30, 2016, and has entered into loans and has issued investment corporation bonds in the past.
+While loans and redemption rights in normal and exceptional investment corporation bonds are exposed to liquidity risk, such risk is managed in ways such as by diversifying the means of funding and lending institutions, dispersing repayment dates, establishing committed credit lines, and keeping sufficient liquidity in hand. circumstances and existing redemption NBF is a closed-end investment corporation, and unitholders are not entitled to request the redemption of their investment.

+arrangements with investors.